Pumpkin Spice Rice Krispie Treats

 Erin’s Easy Entertaining Tips

-No bake dessertsfor casual entertaining are one of my favorites because they tend to take less time and are, well, easy to put together.
+No bake desserts are the perfect sweet treat for casual entertaining because they tend to take less time and are, well, easy to put together.
 They’re also easy to serve.

 Here’s how I would make and serve these cereal treats for any fall-flavored get together: